bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_2/exercise_2.md

 * * *

 ## Turning It In
 Before turning your assignment in, **run the file one last time** to make sure that it runs properly and doesn’t generate any exceptions, and all the tests pass.

+Then, make sure to read the [Autograder Guide](https://canvas.northwestern.edu/courses/178849/pages/whats-an-autograder) one last time.
+Not only is it a useful check of your work, but it will also tell you which file you should submit.

 Assuming they do, submit on Canvas.

 * * *